Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 watch

 In real life, this happens in milliseconds.
-When you open Netflix, your app handshakes with servers to stream reliably.
+For example, when you open Netflix, your app handshakes with servers to stream reliably.
 TCP connections are designed to be made and broken down quickly and efficiently so that necessary information can be passed to systems with as little downtime as possible.

 terms to know